 “I’m sorry about waking you,” he said.

 “No problem there.”
 She stroked the side of his head.
 “It’s been a while.
-Did you have any episodes while I was riding up from LA?”
+Did you have any episodes while I was riding from Seattle?”

 “No. I guess it’s been six months.”
 He took her hand and kissed her fingers.
 “I still hate putting you through my problem.”